builderbill

 Two bronze compasses

-A couple of sets of bronze compasses and a set square.
+A couple of sets of bronze compasses or dividers and a set square.
 Ancient Greek tools that are still being copied and used with little change today.
 These ones are on display in the Science Museum in London.

 a large compass

-This large wrought iron compass could quite easily be a few hundred years old.
-Photographed at the 12Th century Cressing Temple Barns in Essex, UK.
+A large wing compass photographed at the 12Th century Cressing Temple Barns in Essex, UK.
 (The timber wall plate behind is about 10" x 10" and the vertical 8" x 8").

-Despite it's age this wing-compass will still do the work it was built for.
+This large wrought iron compass could quite easily be a few hundred years old.
+Despite it's age this Wing Compass will still do the work it was built for.
 It will scribe a circle about 4ft diameter.

 It can of course be used for other things than scribing arcs.
 It can be used for stepping off a series of equal spaces very quickly.
 It can by trial and error be used for dividing a line or arc into any number of equal parts.
 Anything larger than that then it is time to use a beam compass or trammel.
 The link here goes to a page that expands on the usefulness of these tools.